zack-shoylev/devsite/source/_posts/2013-07-22-using-ironmq.markdown

 We created a demo application that shows off the patterns above for increasing scale but pushing tasks to the background.
 This includes the first model where workers are just polling a queue as well as more sophisticated patterns that push to multiple queues.

 Want the code for the demo app?
 You can find it [on Github](https://github.com/iron-io/rackspace-django-demo/).
 Sign up for [IronMQ](http://www.iron.io/mq) and get millions of API requests free each month.

+##About the Author
+Paddy is a Python and Go developer at Iron.io, where he works as a Developer Experience Engineer.
+He works with customers, the community, and Iron.io's engineering teams to make their products enjoyable and easy to use, while still providing scalable, flexible, and elegant solutions.
+He believes in an Open Web, cloud computing, webhooks, and unicorns.